-UN, Ethiopia sign deal for humanitarian access to Tigray
+UN, Ethiopia sign deal for aid access to embattled Tigray

 With infrastructure damaged, the U.N. has said some people in Tigray are now drinking untreated water, increasing the risk of diseases.

-In northern Ethiopia’s largest hospital in the Tigray capital of Mekele, staff had to suspend other activities to focus on treating the large number of wounded from the conflict, and body bags have run out, the International Committee for the Red Cross says.
+In northern Ethiopia’s largest hospital in the Tigray capital of Mekele, staff had to suspend other activities to focus on treating the large number of wounded from the conflict, the International Committee for the Red Cross said.

 The ICRC, the rare organization to travel inside the Tigray region and its borderlands, has reported coming across abandoned communities and camps of displaced people.